 2.4.3 Solid waste

-Rubbish bins are provided at point of source.
-The bins have lids and are animal-proof.
-From the lodge, waste is taken weekly to a central waste storage compound that services the four lodges on Ongava Reserve.
-Recyclable waste is separated on site and the remaining solid waste is collected weekly in an 8-ton truck and taken to the official landfill in Outjo.
-Recycled waste including plastic, glass and tin is sent to Windhoek and Otjiwarongo for processing.
+Solid waste is taken to a waste storage enclosure at the Reserve headquarters.
+Recyclable waste is separated on site and the remaining solid waste is collected weekly and taken to an official landfill in Outjo.

 2.4.4 Energy